 - Keep any "project before the project" as lightweight as possible.
 Most development projects do not need a project before they begin.

 - Remain true to the principles of Scrum.
 A team participating in a project before the project will not be able to have anything potentially shippable.
 That's fine.
 But understand why having something potentially shippable is a central tenet of Scrum and apply that in a honest way to the project before the project.

-I'll write more about this last topic--staying true to the principles of Scrum on a project-before-the-project--in my next post next week.
+I wrote more about this last topic--staying true to the principles of Scrum on a project-before-the-project--here.